 Research Support Facility

-The 442,907 ft2 (362,055 ft2 conditioned) RSF is an award-winning model for Leadership in Energy and Environmental Design (LEED) Platinum, zero energy, and high-performance building design.
-Learn about the RSF community awards for sustainability.
+The 442,907-ft2 (362,055 ft2 conditioned) RSF is an award-winning model for Leadership in Energy and Environmental Design (LEED) Platinum, zero energy, and high-performance building design.
+Learn about sustainable and net-zero buildings on NREL campuses.

 Applying NREL's Buildings Research to the Campus